South Harting

 South Harting is a village within Harting civil parish in the Chichester district of West Sussex, England.
 It lies on the B2146 road, 4 miles southeast of Petersfield in Hampshire.

 South Harting has two churches, one Anglican and one Congregational, plus a school and a pub.
+Recorded history dates from Norman times.

 The National Trust property Uppark sits high on the South Downs, 1 mile south of the village on the B2146.